Fashion bloggers’ thrifting tips that can save you money and time. Read the secrets do to stay on budget and avoid

 Thrifting Tips in a Nutshell

-Always remember that one woman’s trash can be another woman’s treasure like the sweater or cool bold belt buckle in the LOTD in the photos below.
+Always remember that one woman’s trash can be another woman’s treasure.

 - Know your labels.
-To get started you can check this list of brands and designers to look for at thrift shops and put it as a cheat sheet to put into your purse.
+Start with this list of designer brands to look for at thrift shops as a cheat sheet.

 - Have a (wish)list, and stick to it (brand-wise).

 - Buy only high quality.

 - Dress for clothes shopping so trying on pieces is easy.

 - Thrift in upscale neighborhoods for high-end fashion labels.

 - Bring CASH.